 The fourth-generation Echo takes on a new spherical shape.
 It sits at 5.2 inches tall, and it has a diameter of 5.7 inches.
 The Echo Studio keeps the cylindrical shape of previous Echo generations and is much larger than the Echo 4 at 8.2 inches tall and 6.8 inches in diameter.

 Both devices have a similar fabric design, but they have a vastly different overall aesthetic appeal.

-Both the Echo 3 and the Echo Studio are powered by Alexa.
+Both the Echo 4 and the Echo Studio are powered by Alexa.
 You can ask the virtual assistant questions, voice-control your smart home devices, set routines, listen to music, get the news, play games, and so much more.

-The major difference between the Echo third-gen and the Echo Studio is that the Echo Studio has a built-in Zigbee hub.
+Both the Echo 4 and Echo Studio can also be used as Zigbee hubs (new to the standard Echo).
 This means you can control compatible devices without the need for a separate hub.
-And, while many smart home devices technically don’t require a hub to operate, and you can use the Alexa app to set routines, having a hub takes a load off your network while also making your devices work better in harmony.
+And, while many smart home devices technically don’t require a hub to operate and you can use the Alexa app to set routines, having a hub takes a load off your network while also making your devices work better in harmony.

 One Echo 4 exclusive is Amazon Sidewalk bridging abilities.
 Amazon Sidewalk (rolling out later this year) is Amazon’s attempt at community Wi-Fi expansion by way of Bluetooth frequencies and radio waves.
 When Sidewalk goes live, the Echo 4 will be capable of broadcasting a Sidewalk signal through your neighborhood — a feature shared with the new Echo Show 10, Ring Spotlight Cam, and Ring Floodlight Cam.